d-tiapkin/gflownet-rl/README.md

 conda activate gflownet-rl
 ```

-- Install PyTorch with CUDA 11.8
+- Install PyTorch with CUDA.
+For our experiments we used the following versions:

 ```sh
 conda install pytorch==2.0.0 torchvision==0.15.0 pytorch-cuda=11.8 -c pytorch -c nvidia